ScottLouvau/scottlouvau.github.io/content/code/2022/2022-08-10-performance-datetime-parse-in-cs/index.md

 }
 ```

-The default DateTimeOffset.Parse overload is a bit slower than DateTime.Parse with the flag, but DateTimeOffset.ParseExact is the fastest thing we've seen yet with a nearly zero cost conversion to UTC.
+The default DateTimeOffset.Parse overload is (a bit) slower than DateTime.Parse with the flag, but DateTimeOffset.ParseExact is the fastest thing we've seen yet with a nearly zero cost conversion to UTC.
 We're down from **2,866 ms** to **1,492 ms**, doubling our performance again!
 Excellent.

-Now we decide to profile again to see what the bottlenecks look like with this change.
+Let's run the profiler again to see what the bottlenecks now are with this code.

 ![Profile-Offset](img/Profile-Offset-crop.png)

 In this variation, DateTimeOffset.ParseExact and StreamReader.ReadLine now consume about equal time.
-This means probably can't get under about 700 ms no matter how fast the DateTime parsing gets.
+This means any ReadLine()-based reading of the file will probably take at least 700 ms. Let's switch gears and try to speed up the I/O. As a side effect, this will take us toward different variations of DateTime.Parse, so we might also see gains there.

 In .NET, when you read a file and split it into parts, you have to create a new string (and a new copy in memory) for each part.
 Could we avoid this?

-## Span<char>
+## Span\<char\>

-In fact, we can. .NET introduced the Span<T> type early in .NET Core to help.
-Span can refer to a whole array or a slice of an array, without needing a new copy.
-In the case of our file, this means we could read in a whole block of a file and then operate on little slices of it without having to make copies.
-Span is also a struct, not an object, so Span itself also doesn't require allocation.
+In fact, we can! .NET introduced the Span\<T\> type in .NET Core 2 to help.
+A Span can reference a whole array or a slice of an array, without copying anything.
+In the case of File I/O, this means we could read in a big block of a file and then operate on little slices of it without making copies.
+Span is also a struct, not an object, so Span itself also doesn't need to be allocated.

 In this pass I'm going to try a few more improvements.
-I know that each DateTime is 28 characters long, and my files have two bytes for Windows-style newlines, for a total of 30 bytes for each DateTime.
+I can see how long the file is, so I will construct the output List\<DateTime\> and pass the capacity so that it doesn't need to resize during the reading.

+Also, I know that each DateTime is 28 characters long, and my files have two bytes for Windows-style newlines, for a total of 30 bytes for each DateTime.
 Therefore, instead of looking for newlines, I'll read a block from the file and look at each 30 byte chunk, interpreting it as a DateTime. **Note that** again, I'm adding a new requirement - the DateTimes must always be exaclty 28 bytes long (no writing only whole seconds or milliseconds) and the lines but have two byte delimiters (\r\n).
 I need to check these new requirements to ensure they're ok to assume.

 Here's the code I end up with: